-Colm Cavanagh (President) Colm Cavanagh is a qualified solicitor and is currently the Managing Director of Foyle Waterfront, Derry.
-Colm has previously worked in the areas of Community and Economic Development, as well as voluntarily for the UN Development in Tanzania, East Africa.
-Colm has been a trust representative on the NICIE Board since 2004, and has been involved in the promotion of integrated education since the 1970’s.
+Colm Cavanagh (President): Colm Cavanagh BCL LLB is a solicitor who has worked locally in Community and Economic Development, as well as with the UN Development Program in Tanzania, East Africa.
+A former board member and Chairperson of NICIE, he has promoted integrated education since the 1970’s.
 He is co-chair of the Foyle Trust for Integrated Education, which opened Oakgrove Integrated Primary School in 1991, Oakgrove Integrated College in 1992 and Oakgrove Integrated Nursery in 1993.
-He is currently governor of Oakgrove Integrated College, Derry~Londonderry; he is currently a governor of Roe Valley Integrated Primary School, Limavady; and Chair of London-Derry Connections.
-Recently, Colm has edited the first ever ‘International Directory of Joint Protestant-Roman Catholic Schools, Colleges and Universities”.
+A founding governor of Oakgrove Integrated College, Derry~Londonderry; he is currently a governor of Roe Valley Integrated Primary School, Limavady; and Chair of London-Derry Connections Ltd. In 2007 he edited the first ever ‘International Directory of Joint Protestant-Roman Catholic Schools, Colleges and Universities”.
 In January 2016 the Minister for Education appointed him to the 2-person panel of the Independent Review of Integrated Education.